chainhackers/ethonline-2023/README.md

 **Implemented Features**:

 - An interface for operators to create pools.
-- A "Factory" contract (link to the contract) designed to create pool contracts.
-It includes a "Guard" mechanism to impose restrictions on operator activities within the pool (link to the contract).
+- A "Factory" [contract](https://polygonscan.com/address/0xf33096dB1f341C0249aEdd164B4DeA5E2FaBecdE) designed to create pool contracts.
+It includes a "Guard" mechanism to impose restrictions on operator activities within the [pool](https://polygonscan.com/address/0xd95556ce580e8b7f923cb739e6b0291734fef437).
 - The capability to use the pool contract as a wallet on the Uniswap service via Safe Wallet.

 ### [POC VERSION LIMITATIONS](https://github.com/chainhackers/ethonline-2023/issues/39)